YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 Repairing the Database with DSE
 --------------------------------

+Doing repairs with DSE should only be necessary if things have gone very wrong.
+MUPIP ROLLBACK and RECOVER are much better options in the vast majority of situations.

+When using DSE:

+* Always work in pairs to ensure appropriate planning and risk minimization.

+* Restrict concurrent activity at least to the portion of the database on which you are working - for small changes, use CRIT -SEIZE to temporarily suspend database updates and CRIT -RELEASE to allow database updates.

+* If at all possible, take a backup of the database before starting.

+* Before changing a block, do a save and/or dump to a file - remember saves are in memory and lost on exit from DSE

+* Address bit maps "incorrectly marked free" first - they can result in additional problems

+* Address bit maps "incorrectly marked busy" last - they are protected from further problems, and can be addressed last

 When doing repairs with DSE, understanding the nature of the information in the database provides a significant advantage in choosing an appropriate and efficient repair design.

 For example, if you know that certain data is purged weekly, and you find damage in some of this type of data that is already five or six days old, you may be able to discard it rather than repair it.
 Similarly, you might find damage to a small cross-index global and have a program that can quickly rebuild it.